MichellevdWalt/oop_game_mvdw/README.md

 If the selected letter is not in the phrase, one of the player's hearts in the scoreboard is changed from a "live" heart to a "lost" heart.

 The player keeps choosing letters until they reveal all the letters in the phrase, or they make five incorrect guesses after which a screen is displayed that they have won or lost.

+CSS was customised with a black and gold theme and fireworks was added to the winning message.